vic/spec/README.md

 ```

 If you are wondering about maps, you can also use the map literal
 syntax.
-For checking on map keys (which ones are required and on
+(For checking on map key presence and which combinations
-which combinations of keys look bellow for `Spec.keys`)
+of keys are valid, look bellow for `Spec.keys`)

 ```elixir
 iex> conform!(%{is_binary() => is_number()}, %{"hola" => 22})